England | Scotland | Wales | Northern Ireland | Ireland

 Because our nurses offer so many different clinics which need varying lengths of appointments, you can only book these by speaking directly with a receptionist by telephone or in person.

-Our receptionists are trained to ask you questions to ensure you are booked the most appropriate nursing appointment and, in so doing, they may ask you for some detail to ensure that you are booked to see the right nurse and for the right length of appointment.
+Our receptionists are trained to ask you questions, to ensure you are booked the most appropriate nursing appointment, with the right nurse and for the right length of appointment.

-It is helpful if you are able to give brief details of the patient's symptoms and the name of their doctor to enable the doctors to decide the priority of visits.
+It is helpful if you are able to give brief details of the patient's symptoms and a contact number.Please note the doctor may call and be able to manage the patients condition over the phone.

 Please be aware that if you call to request a visit during the afternoon, the doctor may not get to you until the evening and it may not be possible for you to collect any prescription until the following day.